-Job Posting Title: United States Tulsa: Service Specialist I - Artificial Lift
+Job Posting Title: United States Tulsa: Senior Mechanical Engineer

 Candidates having qualifications that exceed the minimum job requirements will receive consideration for higher level roles given (1) their experience, (2) additional job requirements, and/or (3) business needs.
-Depending on education, experience, and skill level, a variety of job opportunities might be available, include Service Specialist I - Artificial Lift and Service Specialist III - Artificial Lift.
+Depending on education, experience, and skill level, a variety of job opportunities might be available, including Senior Mechanical Engineer and R&D Mechanical Engineer, Principle.

 835 W 41st St South, Tulsa, Oklahoma, 74104, United States